View our entire library of updates and reviews on Cognos new features.

 You’ve got questions we’ve got answers.
 Please use the GoToWebinar control panel to make this session interactive.

-We’re usually able to respond to your questions during the webinar while in progress and if we don’t reply immediately, will cover it if they’re in the Q&A section at the end of the presentation or via written response document that we’ll post on the Senturus website.
+We’re usually able to respond to your questions during the webinar while in progress and if we don’t reply immediately, we’ll cover it if they’re in the Q&A section at the end of the presentation or via written response document that we’ll post on the Senturus website.

-And, as I mentioned, we’ll follow up with any unanswered questions at the actually posted to the website in a couple of days.
+We’ll follow up with any unanswered questions at the actually posted to the website in a couple of days.

 You may recognize me from such highly acclaimed webinars in the past such as Cognos Analytics Performance Tuning Tips and Tips for installing Cognos 11.